ThoDuyNguyen/Getting-and-Cleaning-Data-Project/README.md

 ####Extracts only the measurements on the mean and standard deviation for each measurement
 - Read feature names from "features.txt"
 - Use grep to determine feature contains "mean()" or "std()", result stored to keptFeatures.
-- Subset combinedData, features columns are kept is defined in keptFeatures (notice that column index 1 and column index 2 must be reserved for "subject" and "activity" so indexes in keptFeatures have an addition of 2)
+- Subset combinedData, kept features columns is defined in keptFeatures (notice that column index 1 and column index 2 must be reserved for "subject" and "activity" so indexes in keptFeatures have an addition of 2)

 ####Uses descriptive activity names to name the activities in the data set
 - Read desriptive name of activity from "activity_labels.txt" to activityLabels